If you practice mindfulness, you know it can be a challenge to keep your mind on track.

 Is it you?

-Or are there ways to be mindful you haven’t learned yet — and that will make all the difference in your daily practice?
+Or are there ways to be mindful you haven’t learned yet — and that will make all the difference in your mindful practice?

-You’re about to learn 15 of the best ways to practice mindfulness in daily life.
+You’re about to learn 15 of the best ways to practice mindfulness.

 How Do You Practice Mindfulness?